privacytools/privacytools.io/.github/PULL_REQUEST_TEMPLATE.md

 #### Check List <!-- Please add an x in each box below, like so: [x] -->

+- [ ] I understand that by not opening an issue about a software/service/similar addition/removal, this pull request will be closed without merging.

 - [ ] I have read and understand [the contributing guidelines](https://github.com/privacytoolsIO/privacytools.io/blob/master/.github/CONTRIBUTING.md).

 - [ ] The project is [Free Libre](https://en.wikipedia.org/wiki/Free_software) and/or [Open Source](https://en.wikipedia.org/wiki/Open-source_software) Software